What is Linen and How Sustainable is it?

 So what is linen and how sustainable is it?

-Just as we’ve done with bamboo, hemp, lyocell, and modal, we’re looking at sustainable and ethical fashion from the inside out.
+Just as we’ve done with bamboo fabric, hemp fabric, lyocell, and modal fabric, we’re looking at sustainable and ethical fashion from the inside out.
 We’re reading the fine print on labels and digging into the plants that become our favorite garments.

 In linen’s case, that plant is flax.
 It’s one of the world’s most sustainable plants, but, as with any material, the sustainability of the resulting fabric is, well…nuanced.